JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 7. Push the `Package.swift` file to your remote repository.
 Make sure to create and push a Git tag with the semantic version of the package.

-### Add a package dependency
+### Add the package dependency

-Now that both files are accessible, you can add a package dependency to an existing client iOS project or create a new project.
-To add a package dependency:
+Now that both files are accessible, you can add the dependency on the package you created to an existing client iOS project or create a new project.
+To add the package dependency:

 1. In Xcode, choose **File | Add Package Dependencies**.
 2. In the search field, enter the URL of the Git repository with the `Package.swift` file inside: